dvreeze/tryjava/README.md

 In general, some things I find important in programming:

-+ Ability to reason locally about code
++ Ability to *reason locally about code*
-+ A clear "mental model" of the "runtime behaviour" of a framework/library (e.g. functional effect systems, Futures etc.)
++ A clear "mental model" of the *runtime behaviour/assumptions* of a framework/library (e.g. ZIO 2, Futures, servlets, etc.)
-+ Disciplined use of packages/namespaces, with only unidirectional dependencies
++ Disciplined use of packages/namespaces, with (almost) only *unidirectional dependencies*
++ On DRY versus unwanted dependencies: undesirable (often ad-hoc) dependencies hurt more than some code repetition

-As an example of different runtime behaviour and hidden assumptions is ThreadLocal in one-thread-per-request servlets in combination with Futures that take an underlying ExecutionContext ("breaking" the ThreadLocals).
+As an example of different runtime behaviour and hidden assumptions is ThreadLocal in one-thread-per-request servlets used in combination with Futures that take an underlying ExecutionContext ("breaking" the ThreadLocals).

 In summary, what I find important in programming is mostly related to *discipline*, to limiting myself to practices that